BelledonneCommunications/linphone-sdk/bctoolbox/README.md

 -------

 - **mbedtls[1]**: implementation of TLS interface of BcToolbox.
-For backward compatibility, support of polarssl is also provided.
+For backward compatibility, support of mbedtlsv2 is also provided.
 - **bcunit[2]** for unitary test tools. (optional)